RadialDevGroup/ombudsman/employee_expectations/ATTENDANCE.md

 > Normal delivery is 6 weeks of paid leave less the waiting period of 7 or 14 days which ever the employee has chosen
 >
 > C-Section is 8 weeks of paid leave less the waiting period of 7 or 14 days which ever the employee has chosen

-### Work From Home/Remote/Flex Time

-Work from home, working remotely, and flex time is permitted so long as it does not interfere with project delivery or company training or retrospective.

-We will provide facilities, such as we are able, to allow all members of teams to work in a clean, safe, common, public space.